SillyFreak/gsl/docs/source/index.rst

 And finally, the full code generator::

-    from gsl import file, output
+    from gsl import lines, printlines
     from gsl.antlr import Antlr

     from SimpleClassLexer import SimpleClassLexer